xxxbf0222/COMP34812/Solution2/2nd_sol_model_card.md

 <!-- Provide a quick summary of what the model is/does. -->

-This is a fine-tuned DeBERTa model with LSTM and attention mechanism for claim-evidence classification, determining whether a piece of evidence is relevant to a given claim.
+This is a fine-tuned model from [DeBERTa-v3-base](https://huggingface.co/microsoft/deberta-v3-base) with LSTM and attention mechanism for claim-evidence classification, determining whether a piece of evidence is relevant to a given claim.

+Access model file here:[./Solution2/models/best.pt](https://livemanchesterac-my.sharepoint.com/:f:/g/personal/fan_mo-4_student_manchester_ac_uk/ElF2ODHq9ltGpS6X-DKbXGMBiuHY-lcjxRYb2Mbyz2hiNA?e=kAXZmw )

 ## Model Details